jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 {% end %}

+CRS is often a **long-term condition**.
+While it might not be fully “curable,” **most people can manage symptoms well** with the right treatments.
+Your doctor will suggest likely a combination of the following to start:

-### First line treatments
+### First-line / Cornerstone treatments

-### Lifestyle
+{% json_to_table()%}
+[
+{
+"Treatment": "Lifestyle",
+"Details": "
+Avoid cigarettes and smoke<br>Avoidance of known triggers, irritants, and/or allergens ",
+"Examples": "
+Getting dust-mite covers;<br>keeping the cat out of the bedroom "
+},
+{
+"Treatment": "Nasal saline rinses",

-- Regular nasal and sinus rinses – washes out extra mucus and irritants/allergens.
-Cleaning the nose before other medications (for example, a nasal spray) can often help them get more effectively get into the sinuses.
-This should be done with **sterile** saline.
-These are usually non-prescription, and may be in the form of squeeze bottles or pots
+"Details": "Washes out extra mucus and irritants/allergens.
+Cleaning the nose before other medications (for example, a steroid nasal spray) can help get them more effectively to the sinuses.", "Examples": "This should be done with <b>sterile</b> saline.
+These are usually non-prescription, and may be in the form of squeeze bottles or pots.
+We recommend these more than the saline sprays if possible."
-- Stop smoking cigarettes, vaping
-- Avoidance of known triggers and/or allergens

-### Medications:
+},
+{

-- Regular nasal steroids – first-line therapy is usually a daily spray; with consistent use over weeks it can reduce swelling and inflammation.
-Sometimes, a sinus rinse with steroids is used instead to get deeper into the sinuses.
-Because these are only applied to the surface of your tissues and are not swallowed, very little steroid makes in into your blood.
-This is not the same steroid that bodybuilders would use!
+"Treatment": "Corticosteroid nasal sprays or rinses", "Details": "Corticosteroids are potent anti-inflammatories, but take time to work.
+With <i>consistent daily use over weeks</i>, they reduce swelling and inflammation.
+Most commonly, a nasal spray is used.
+Sometimes, a sinus rinse with steroids is used instead to better reach the sinuses.<br><br>Because these are only applied to the surface of your tissues and are not swallowed, extremely little steroid makes in into your blood.
+This is <b>not</b> the same steroid that bodybuilders would use!", "Examples": "Omnaris, Nasonex"
+},
-- **Antibiotics** – if a bacterial infection is suspected for an acute flare
+{ "Treatment": "Antibiotics", "Details": "Used if there is an acute flare with suspected infection.", "Examples": "Clavulin for 10 days"}
-- **Allergy medicines** – if allergies are a trigger
-- **Oral steroids** – for severe swelling or polyps
-- Biologics

-### Procedures:

-## What is my long term outcome?
-Is it curable?

-CRS is commonly a **long-term condition**.
-It might not be fully “curable,” but **most people can manage symptoms well** with the right treatments:
+]
+{% end %}

+### Further specialized therapies for CRS with nasal polyps

+{% json_to_table()%}
+[
+{ "Treatment": "
+Biologic therapies
+",
+"Details": "
+Biologics are medications that target specific steps in the inflammatory process in CRS.
+When used in conjunction with first-line therapy they can offer significant relief, and often can help with other related conditions, like asthma.
+",
+"Examples": "
+Dupilumab (brand-name Dupixent), omalizumab (brand-name Xolair), mepolizumab (brand-name Nucala) "
+},
+{ "Treatment": "
+Oral corticosteroids
+",
+"Details": "
+Short courses of oral steroids can be used for rapid temporary symptomatic relief (~ a few weeks); they will shrink polyps and improve smell.
+However, oral steroids are absorbed all across the body and chronic use is associated with significant side effects.
+",
+"Examples": "
+Prednisone, 30mg per day for 7 days
+"
+},
+{ "Treatment": "
+Leukotriene blockers
+",
+"Details": "
+These medications are most effective if there is also asthma.
+They also reduce inflammation through a different mechanism than steroids.
+",
+"Examples": "
+Montelukast (brand-name Singulair)
+"}
+]
+{% end %}

+### The role of surgery

+For CRS with or without polyps, endoscopic (with a small camera) minimally invasive surgery is considered when medical therapy has failed.
+Inflamed areas and blockages are removed and reduces the burden of inflammation in the sinuses, while also allowing improved penetration of first-line medications such as nasal steroids to reach the sinuses.

+By itself, surgery does not cure CRS; unless other underlying risk factors are also being addressed, recurrence and worsening of CRS may occur.
+Revisions or repeat surgery may be required after a few years.
+The details of the surgery itself would be discussed with an Ear Nose and Throat (ENT) specialist.

 ## FAQs